Bopha Pailin

 Bopha Pailin is a 1998 Khmer Boran soap opera.
 It is the first of its kind, being a boran TV opera followed by the second boran TV opera also starring Chan Leakennam, the 2009 Peus Snae.
-The opera was based on the 1951 Khmer novel Kolap Pailin which was once a film in 1962 and starred Chea Yuthon and Dy Saveth.
+The series was based on the 1951 Khmer novel Kolap Pailin which was once a film in 1962 and starred Chea Yuthon and Dy Saveth.

 History

-The opera did not last very long but is an exception for its time.
-It is considered Chan Leakenna's 1st TV opera, she was 18 then.
+The series did not last very long but is an exception for its time.
+It is considered Chan Leakenna's first TV soap opera; she was 18 at the time.